Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: A**

-The base execution context is the global execution context: it's What is accessible everywhere in your code.
+The base execution context is the global execution context: it\'s What is accessible everywhere in your code.

 </details>